unmappedworlds/unmappedworlds.github.io/about.markdown

 permalink: /about/
 ---

-Unmapped Worlds is a blog about video games.
+I'm Rooslawn, and Unmapped Worlds is a blog about video games.

 I've always hated magical maps with built-in GPS in games.
 They often take away the thrill of exploration, and the ability of the protaginst to instantly know where they are rarely makes sense in-universe.
 For me, becoming familiar with the landscapes and learning to navigate digital worlds is an engaging part of gameplay, and I appreciate when games challenge you to truly engage with their environments.